 Notes & tips for Kentucky bourbon balls

-- These bourbon truffles are coated in a sweetened cocoa powder, and if you’ve ever worked with cocoa powder before, you know it can be very messy.
+- These bourbon truffles are coated in cocoa powder sweetened with powdered sugar, and if you’ve ever worked with cocoa powder before, you know it can be very messy.
 Cocoa powder has a way a special of blooming up and splashing everywhere.
-So when making these bourbon balls, be sure to work in an area that’s easy to clean and keep a lof wet paper towels handy.
+So when making these bourbon balls, be sure to work in an area that’s easy to clean and keep a lot of wet paper towels handy.
 Trust me, you’ll need them!

 More Kentucky Derby favorites